Textiles, Apparel, Footwear and Travel Goods

 Labeling - European Union

-There is a broad array of EU legislation pertaining to the marking, labeling and packaging of products and currently there is no “umbrella” law covering all goods nor any central directory regarding the various requirements.
-See European Union: EU Marking, Labeling and Packaging – An Overview (attached below) for a general introduction to the multitude of marking, labeling and packaging requirements in the EU.
+EU member countries have varying regulations pertaining to the marking, labeling and packaging of products and currently there is no one EU-wide law covering the various requirements.
+See European Union: EU Marking, Labeling and Packaging – An Overview (attached below) for a general introduction to the marking, labeling and packaging requirements in the EU.

 Textile and apparel products